-Nearly 400 years of downright monumental history comprise this small but fierce Classic Coast of ours.
-Since 1639 when a group of English settlers separated from the settlement in Portsmouth and planted roots on the southern side of our island, dubbing it a haven of religious freedom and tolerance; to 1776 when Major John Handy read the Declaration of Independence on the steps of the Old Colony House in Washington Square (now the fourth oldest statehouse still standing in the country); to 1781 when General Rochambeau and 5,500 French troops landed in Newport to subsequently overthrow the British - you could say we have a history of making waves.
+Nearly 400 years of downright monumental history comprise this small but mighty Classic Coast.
+Since 1639 when a group of English settlers separated from the settlement in Portsmouth and planted roots on the southern side of our island, dubbing it a haven of religious freedom and tolerance; to 1776 when Major John Handy read the Declaration of Independence on the steps of the Old Colony House in Washington Square (now the fourth oldest statehouse still standing in the country); to 1781 when General Rochambeau and 5,500 French troops landed in Newport to subsequently overthrow the British—you could say we have a history of making waves.

 DAY 1: MONUMENTAL SIGHTS

 Named after Colonel Francis Malbone, a shipping merchant during a time when Newport Harbor was among the busiest harbors in the new world, the Francis Malbone House was built in 1760.
 Malbone is believed to have smuggled merchandise into the house to avoid taxes, with subterranean passages in the cellar leading to the pier nearly confirming this notion.
 During the American Revolution, the house was seized by the British and used to store looted gold and treasures.
 In the early 1800s, before the famed Newport Mansions were constructed, Francis Malbone House was said to have been one of the most opulent houses in Newport.
 Today, the historic house operates as an inn, boasting Queen Anne style furnishings for a nostalgic feeling.

 First Timer's Note: Don't miss their afternoon tea, a mid-day tradition of cookies, cakes, tarts, pizza, cheeses, and more sweet and savory delights all baked daily.
 Served 3:00 - 6:00 PM.